 No Effect on Other Tissue

 - CoolSculpting temporarily freezes all solid tissues near the surface: skin, fat, nerves, and connective tissue.
 This can injure the nerves in the area, resulting in altered sensations, including numbness, tingling, and pain, which can last weeks or months.
+There is also a slight risk of paradoxical adipose hyperplasia with CoolSculpting.

 - SculpSure uses sophisticated laser energy that only heats fat cells sufficiently to create damage.
 Other structures such as nerves, vessels, and skin are not affected.